SivaSuriyan-M/Advanced-Customer-Churn-Analysis-with-SQL-and-Power-BI/README.md

 ## Step 2: Power BI Transformation

-Once the data is loaded into SQL Server, we perform additional transformations in Power BI to prepare the data for visualization.
+Once the data is loaded into MySQL, we perform additional transformations in Power BI to prepare the data for visualization.

 ### 2.1 Adding Columns
 - **Churn Status**: A column where 'Churned' customers are marked as `1` and others as `0`.